rlautan/recras-wordpress-plugin/readme.txt

 = Do you support Visual Composer, Brizy, etc. ? =
 We do not support page builders at this time and have no plans to do so.

+= Does the plugin support network installations? =
+Yes it does.
+You can set different Recras names (all settings, for that matter) for each site.

 == Screenshots ==

 1. Example of a programme with the Twenty Fifteen theme